amponce/market-intel/outstatic/content/posts/the-natural-gas-update-driving-factors.md

 All Fixed Prices are down from last week’s natgas update.

-**STORAGE REPORT - **The latest natgas storage report shows a withdrawal of 217Bcf.
+**STORAGE REPORT- **The latest natgas storage report shows a withdrawal of 217Bcf.
 This is above the guesstimate of 197Bcf.

 We're now 233Bcf higher than this time last year and 117Bcf above the 5-year average of 2,420Bcf.